aeternity/protocol/CHANNELS.md

 (***TODO***: what's the appropriate size for the amounts.
 Do we want to discourage channels from holding big amounts?)

-(***TODO***: participant? receiver? responder?
-Naming is hard.)

-At some point state channels might exist across different chains, at which point specifying a `chain_hash` will become mandatory.
+In the future state channels might exist across different chains, at which point specifying a `chain_hash` will become meaningful.

 The `lock_period` can be freely chosen.
-Setting it too high might lock up funds for too long in the case of non-cooperation and setting it too low could leave a peer without enough time to react to a malicious peer.
+Setting it too high might lock up funds for too long in the case of non-cooperation and setting it too low could leave a peer without enough time to react to a malicious peer trying to unilaterally close a channel.

 Having the ability to include a `push_amount`, which credits funds to the other peer, simplifies the common case of wanting to open a channel and pay someone